-This frugal dish of stir-fried rice is synonymous with Indonesian food.
-Eaten traditionally for breakfast (although I also understand that you can eat it anytime really), the principle ingredients to flavour the rice simply consist of shallot, chilli and garlic.
+This frugal stir-fried rice dish is synonymous with Indonesian food.
+Eaten traditionally for breakfast (although you can eat it anytime really), the rice is flavoured with shallot, chilli and garlic.

 You can add a lot more into the mix though and there are loads of variations of this recipe.
 Having scanned through cook books and the internet, it really is a dish that is open to interpretation and can be as simple or as elaborate as you like.

-You can add meat or fish such as chicken or prawn.
+You can add meat or fish such as chicken or prawns.
 Or you can keep things vegetarian with a scattering of cucumber, tomatoes and bean shoots.
-The one thing that ties it all together personally is the addition of a lovely fried egg on top.
-To me, a Nasi Goreng without a fried egg is a like a night without stars.
+The one thing that ties it all together is the addition of a lovely fried egg on top.
+To me, a nasi goreng without a fried egg is a like a night without stars.
 He says, paraphrasing Buddha and erm, a character from the film Annie.

-Today I decided to be different and use a smidgen of shrimp paste, to add a certain je ne sais pas pourquoi.
+Today I decided to be different and use a smidgen of shrimp paste, to add a certain je ne sais quoi.
 ‘And why not?’
 I thought.
-Sure, it’s heady and pungent but a little goes long way when adding some umami smack to the lips.
+Sure, it’s heady and pungent but a little goes a long way when adding some umami smack to the lips.

 The fried egg yolk dribbling down into the savoury, fragrant rice should warm most hearts.